 Compliance with Regulation 28 The Fund is managed to comply with Regulation 28 of the Pension Funds Act.
 Exposures in excess of the limits will be corrected immediately, except where due to a change in the fair value or characteristic of an asset, e.g. market value fluctuations, in which case they will be corrected within a reasonable time period.
 The Management Company does not monitor compliance by retirement funds with section 19(4) of the Pension Funds Act (item 6 of Table 1 to Regulation 28).

 This fund may invest in foreign funds managed by Orbis Investment Management Limited, our offshore investment partner and investments in Africa outside of South Africa.

 The Fund invests in a mix of shares, bonds, property, commodities and cash.
-The Fund may buy foreign assets up to a maximum of 25% of the Fund (with an additional 5% for African ex-SA investments).
+The Fund can invest a maximum of 30% offshore, with an additional 10% allowed for investments in Africa outside of South Africa.
 The Fund typically invests the bulk of its foreign allowance in a mix of funds managed by Orbis Investment Management Limited, our offshore investment partner.
 The maximum net equity exposure of the Fund is 40%.
 The Fund's net equity exposure may be reduced from time to time using exchange-traded derivative contracts on stock market indices.
 The Fund is managed to comply with the investment limits governing retirement funds.
 Returns are likely to be less volatile than those of an equity-only fund or a balanced fund.